 James Rottman Fine Art specializes in important Canadian post-war and contemporary art, holding an impressive inventory of significant Canadian artworks, including Painters Eleven, Automatistes, Regina Five, Quebec moderns, historical Isaac's gallery artists and now, Tony Urquhart.

-Come see the exhibition this spring.
+Come see the exhibition this fall.
 Dates and times released soon

 Object on Brown Ground, 1965, 48"x48"